leonid-shevtsov/split_tests/README.md

   -junit
         Use a JUnit XML report for test times -junit-path string
-        Path to a JUnit XML report (leave empty to read from stdin) -line-count
+        Path to a JUnit XML report (leave empty to read from stdin; use glob pattern to load multiple files) -line-count
         Use line count to estimate test times -split-index int